Key Takeaways

 Meet the 45-Day Deadline – After a tenant vacates, the landlord has 45 days to repay the security deposit.
 If deductions are made, an itemized list must be provided.

-A simple misstep, whether in collecting, holding, or returning a deposit, can lead to legal and financial penalties, or even unnecessary conflict with tenants.
-Understanding Virginia’s security deposit laws ensures you’re not only protecting your property but also maintaining a professional rental business.
+A simple misstep, whether in collecting, holding, or returning a security deposit, can lead to legal and financial penalties, or even unnecessary conflict with tenants.
+Understanding Virginia’s security deposit laws ensures you’re not only protecting your property but also maintaining a professional rental property business.

 Legally Permitted Deductions from the Security Deposit